bornhoeft/ab-schemen/opmo/README.md

 ---

 This document creates the following qlist text files for sequencing in Pure Data:

 4 files for each voice with the durations between each cue:

-1-qlist.txt
+- 1-qlist.txt
-2-qlist.txt
+- 2-qlist.txt
-3-qlist.txt
+- 3-qlist.txt
-4-qlist.txt
+- 4-qlist.txt

-4 files for each voice with the parameter settings per cue
+4 files for each voice with the parameter settings per cue:

-1-param.txt
+- 1-param.txt
-2-param.txt
+- 2-param.txt
-3-param.txt
+- 3-param.txt
-4-param.txt
+- 4-param.txt

 8 files for spatialisation of
 4 direct sound sources and
-4 processed sound sources.
+4 processed sound sources:

-1-spat.txt
+- 1-spat.txt
-2-spat.txt
+- 2-spat.txt
-3-spat.txt
+- 3-spat.txt
-4-spat.txt
+- 4-spat.txt
-5-spat.txt
+- 5-spat.txt
-6-spat.txt
+- 6-spat.txt
-7-spat.txt
+- 7-spat.txt
-8-spat.txt
+- 8-spat.txt